UnexomWid/playfair/README.md

 ## Add Playfair protection to a project

-Choose a `.js` file, preferrably the most important one in the project (but not the index file).
+Choose a `.js` file, preferrably the most important one in the project.

 In your project dir, inside the same dir as the file you chose: